-Criteria JORC Code explanation Commentary appropriate pit dewatering capacity and surface drainage designs.
-Rainfall variability has been considered in the dynamic water balance.
-The status of material legal agreements and marketing arrangements.
-The environmental certificate, Special Mining Licence and Mineral Development Agreements have been granted by the government Concentrate product off-take agreements are in place.
-The following arrangements are still to be finalised: • Service contracts for mining • concentrate transport, ship loading • security and operating of accommodation facilities These will be tendered once the Magnis board approves the commencement of the development.
-The status of government agreements and approvals critical to the viability of the project, such as mineral tenement status and government and statutory approvals.
-There must be reasonable grounds to expect that all necessary Government approvals will be received within the timeframes anticipated in the Pre-Feasibility or Feasibility study.
-Highlight and discuss the materiality of any unresolved matter that is dependent on a third part on which extraction of the reserve is contingent.
-Digby Wells Environmental was appointed to assist Magnis to manage the Environmental Impact Assessment with the work completed in June 2015.
-The Pre-Feasibility Study, completed in December 2014, was the other key input to gaining government mining approvals.
+Criteria JORC Code explanation Commentary on a third part on which extraction of the reserve is contingent.
 The basis for the classification of the Ore Reserves into varying confidence categories.
 Whether the result appropriately reflects the Competent Person's view of the deposit.
 The proportion of Probable Ore Reserves that have been derived from Measured Mineral Resources (if any).
 Proven ore reserves were determined from Measured resources and Probable reserves from Indicated resource materials.
 This is in line with the geological knowledge available and appropriate application of economic and mining parameters.
-Approximately 2 / 3 of the reserves are Proven and 1 / 3 are Probable.
+Approximately % of the reserves are Proven and % are Probable.